emilyvomacka/lost-and-safe/README.md

 after it simmers for some indefinite amount of time.
 Perhaps I want to remember a conversation or a get-together or an experience, but don't need to recall it at any specific moment and might actually prefer to wait awhile before re-encountering it.

-These situations call for storage with more stochastic whimsy than the usual implementation of instant, total and unlimited recall.
+These situations call for storage with more a little more stochastic whimsy.
-I made the Lost and Safe database (named in homage to [The Books](https://en.wikipedia.org/wiki/Lost_and_Safe)) to help.
+I made the Lost and Safe database (homage to [The Books](https://en.wikipedia.org/wiki/Lost_and_Safe)) to help.

 The database v1 API looks like this: